hiro2620/DRF-RESTAPI-server-with-auth/README.md

 # DRF-RESTAPI-server-with-authentication

 A simple REST API server for multiple user To-Do list with JWT authentication.
 Created with Django Rest Framework.
+It's good to create your own front app in the way you like with this backend server.

 # Features
 - multiuser authentication system